Institute of Christ the King Sovereign Priest: Apostolates

 In the United States, the institute is headquartered in Chicago, with presences in Illinois, Wisconsin, Missouri, New Jersey, Connecticut, California, Arizona, Michigan, Pennsylvania, Louisiana, Ohio, New York and Massachusetts.
-By 2025, apostolates had been added in Nevada andFloridaIn Chicago, the institute is restoring the historic Saint Clara/Saint Gelasius Church on Carmelite Way, which is also the site of the headquarters for the American Province of the institute.
+By 2025, apostolates had been added in Nevada and Florida.
+There are now (2026) a total of 27 apostolates in the USA.
+In Chicago, the institute is restoring the historic Saint Clara/Saint Gelasius Church on Carmelite Way, which is also the site of the headquarters for the American Province of the institute.
 Upon completion, it will become the Shrine of Christ the King.

-Its oldest United States apostolate is the Saint Mary Oratory in Rockford, Illinois, and its newest is St. Mary of the Assumption Parish & Shrine in Oswego, New York.
+Its oldest United States apostolate is the Saint Mary Oratory in Rockford, Illinois, and its newest is St. Josaphat Oratory in Queens, New York.
 In Kansas City, Missouri, Bishop Robert Finn established an oratory (a public church where Mass and other rites may be celebrated) in 2005 for the institute at a historic church otherwise in danger of being closed.
 Also in 2005 St. Francis de Sales Church in Saint Louis, Missouri was established as an oratory under care of the institute, to serve the city and region.
 It is leading efforts to restore the church and has installed a new organ.
 The superior for the United States is Matthew Talarico.